Croatia has introduced the world to a number of inventions, from the tie, torpedo and parachute, to the mechanical pencil and speedometer.

 Another lesser-known creation was the chocolate made with rice or rice chocolate.
 That invention was made by leading Croatian confectionery manufacturer Zvečevo.

-Based still today in the western Slavonian city of Požega, Zvečevo has a very interesting company history which dates back nearly 100 years.
+Based still today in the western Slavonian city of Požega, Zvečevo has a very interesting company history which dates back over 100 years.